MicrosoftDocs/msix-docs/msix-src/packaging-tool/convert-an-installer-with-services.md

 The **Services** report is currently not available in the **Package Editor**.
 You must manually edit the manifest to make changes to the services included in your MSIX package.

-We currently do not support services with dependecies outside the package.
+We currently do not support services with dependencies outside the package.